What is a medical laboratory scientist?

 I want to go to medical school.
 Should I major in medical laboratory science?

 Yes.
 Several of our students have continued their education by obtaining a doctor of medicine degree.
 A bachelor of science degree in medical laboratory science is an excellent preparation for medical school.
 Laboratory medicine is a very important part of medical diagnosis and by obtaining a MLS degree you will have additional knowledge to enhance your diagnostic skills during your third and fourth year of medical school.
-Our department offers a pre-med option for prerequisite courses.

 What electives should I take as prerequisite courses?